← Back to Index

 Implementation Details

 The algorithm begins by determining a smoothness bound B using the heuristic exp(sqrt(ln(n)*ln(ln(n)))/2).
-We construct a factor base of prime numbers p ≤ B where the Legendre symbol (n/p) equals 1.
-To efficiently identify B-smooth numbers, we solve the congruence x2 ≡ n (mod p) for each prime in the base using the Tonelli-Shanks algorithm.
+We construct a factor base of prime numbers where the Legendre symbol (n/p) equals 1.
+To efficiently identify smooth numbers, we solve the modular square root congruence for each prime in the base using the Tonelli-Shanks algorithm.
 These roots define the starting offsets for our sieve.